tobami/littlechef/README.md

 It all starts in the **kitchen**, which you should keep under version control:

-`auth.cfg`: Authentication information needed to be able to connect to the nodes
+* `auth.cfg`: Authentication information needed to be able to connect to the nodes
-`nodes/`: After recipes are run on [Nodes][], their configuration is stored here.
+* `nodes/`: After recipes are run on [Nodes][], their configuration is stored here.
 You can manually   edit them or even add new ones.
-Note that LittleChef will use the file name as the hostname or IP to connect to the node.
+Note that LittleChef will use the file name as the hostname or IP to connect to the node
 * `cookbooks/`: This will be your [Cookbooks][] repository
 * `site-cookbooks/`: Here you can override upstream cookbooks (Opscode's, for example)
 * `roles/`: Where Chef [Roles][] are defined